 Nevertheless, the sour taste of apple cider vinegar will deter you from excessive consumption.

 However, ACV is very effective in lowering blood sugar levels.
-If you have diabetes or other conditions affecting blood glucose regulation, handle ACV with caution.
+If you have diabetes or other conditions affecting blood glucose regulation, handle ACV cautiously.

-12 Health Benefits of Drinking Apple Cider Vinegar
+What Are the Benefits of Apple Cider Vinegar

 Apple cider vinegar has a centuries-old tradition as a natural remedy in various cultures.

-In times before antibiotics, people used apple cider vinegar to clean wounds due to its anti-inflammatory properties.
-Even Cleopatra is said to have known about the benefits and to have drunk apple cider vinegar regularly.
+Before antibiotics, people used apple cider vinegar to clean wounds due to its anti-inflammatory properties.
+Even Cleopatra is said to have known about the benefits and drank apple cider vinegar regularly.

 1. Blood Sugar

-Today apple cider vinegar is known as an addition to sushi rice, potato chips, or French fries.
+Today apple cider vinegar is an addition to sushi rice, potato chips, or French fries.

-Since it has an inhibitory effect on blood sugar and insulin reactions, adding apple cider vinegar to carbohydrates is a smart move.
+Since it inhibits blood sugar and insulin reactions, adding apple cider vinegar to carbohydrates is a smart move.

 A Japanese study shows that adding apple cider vinegar to white rice reduces its glycaemic index –the relative increase in blood sugar levels – by almost 40 percent (Sugiyama et al. 20032).

-Moreover, another study on apple cider vinegar for weight loss showed that taking two teaspoons of vinegar with carbohydrate-rich meals reduced the resulting blood sugar and insulin levels by 34 percent.
+Moreover, another study on apple cider vinegar for weight loss showed that taking two teaspoons of vinegar with carbohydrate-rich meals reduced blood sugar and insulin levels by 34 percent.

 Drinking apple cider vinegar shortly before a meal is significantly more effective than taking it hours in advance (Johnston et al. 20103).